-The UN declared access to medical care a human right in
+The UN declared access to medical care a human right in 1948, but 65 years later, many still remain without access to health services. |

 The concept of human rights remains at least slightly murky in the public mind, and is especially so when it comes to the right to health care.
 As stated in Article 25 of the United Nations Universal Declaration of Human Rights, health and medical care fall under the domain of human rights: